tdesvenain/pyodconverter/README.md

 # LibreOffice automatically converts relative paths
 converter.convert('kittens.docx', 'kittens.pdf')
 # So, if you run this code from /opt/
 # It'll be interpreted as this:
 # converter.convert('/opt/kittens.docx', '/opt/kittens.pdf')
 # That's all.
 ```

 ## ChangeLog

+v1.7
+* Tests pass under buildout context

 v1.6 - 2013-06-05
 * Fix support to print all sheets